wanglab-upenn/FILER2/README.md

 ## Staging a custom subset of the FILER data <a name="customstaging"></a>

 Downloading and indexing steps (see Deploying section) are guided by the provided metadata template file.
-To install/deploy only a subset of FILER data, metadata template files containing only tracks of interest can be provided as the input to `install_filer.sh`.
+To install/deploy only a specific subset of FILER data, metadata template files containing only tracks of interest can be provided as the input to `install_filer.sh`.

 For example, to only deploy GRCh38/hg38 ENCODE ChIP-seq data please first generate corresponding template file with the desired subset of tracks, e.g.,
 ```